CHINATOWN, SINGAPORE TRAVEL GUIDE | TOURIST ATTRACTIONS

 Buddha Tooth Relic Temple

 This temple is a sacred temple for the reason that it houses the tooth relic of Buddha.
 Most people come here to do some reflection and to express their devotion.
 The architecture design following the Tang style is evident as manifested by the vast red walls.
-You can come here and get to see the relic, but on the other hand, only the monks are given the access to the chambers of the remnant for sacredness purposes.
+You can come here and get to see the relic, but on the other hand, only the monks are given access to the chambers of the remnant for sacred purposes.

 Interestingly this Keong Saik Road was a former red-light district.
 It is said that this place used to homes of mistresses of various rich businessmen

 Keong Saik Road

 Though this road has a dark past as many would say, this once brothel’s lane has become a perfect hang-out place nowadays for those who would like to spend some day of relaxation.
 The road is filled with various food stalls, beautifully conceptualized hotels, shared spaces, and the likes.
 Gone are the days that malicious things are associated with the place because it is now a place where people could relax and at the same time, meet new friends.